 - Metabones and Fotodiox Canon EF to Sony e-mount lens adapters

 Sony RX10-mark3 “super-zoom” camera (finally, bridge cameras have got good lenses – in this case a Zeiss 24-600mm telephoto) suitable for decent bird and wildlife photography.
 Brilliant as a walking around camera)

 Sony Nex-7 mirrorless (APS-C size sensor – 1.6x crop factor) interchangeable lens camera body (note – an excellent compromise when weight and bulk are an issue and the camera needs to fit in a (capacious) pocket but now overtaken by the RX10m3 and so now mostly used as my Digiscoping camera.)

-It’s not realistic to go everywhere with “big glass” so I have recently added a Sony RX100 into my pocket.
-A tiny thing, barely larger than a smartphone but with a proper lens, a large sensor and more controls and options than you can shake a stick at.
+It’s not realistic to go everywhere with “big glass” so I have added a Sony RX100 for my pocket.
+A tiny thing, barely larger than a smartphone but with a proper lens, a larger sensor and more controls and options than you can shake a stick at.
 A joy forever I hope and it should usually be with grabbing distance when opportunity knocks.
 Miraculous electronics and optics in such a small package, how they fit it all in I have no idea.

 Occasionally I publish a picture taken with an iPhone.
 Sometimes that’s all I have with me.
 It can produce surprisingly acceptable images.
 I don’t quite understand people whose only camera is a phone, but you have to use what’s in your pocket.